-Funding sources for the new civic center complex became an area of focus during the meeting.
-When the project is completed, estimated to be in 2021, a public courtyard will connect a new mission-style building housing police offices, town administration, building and planning offices, and a council chamber/emergency operations center to the new modern library.
+When the civic center project is completed, estimated to be in 2021, a public courtyard will connect a new mission-style building housing police offices, town administration, building and planning offices, and a council chamber/emergency operations center to the new library.

 Council members expressed concerns that Atherton Now, a nonprofit created to help fund the civic center project, may be shutting down because its co-founder, Didi Fisher, moved away.
 But Mayor Bill Widmer said on June 3 that he spoke with Atherton Now co-founder Sandy Levison, who said the organization will continue.